La Commune (Paris, 1871): Distribution

 According to Watkins, La Sept ARTE changed their opinion on the film after seeing the finished film, regarding it as “incomplete”.
 The film was screened in its original length, but at the latest timeslot (22:00 to 04:00) on May 26, 2000.
-Watkins regards this as an act of censorship.
+Watkins regarded this as an act of censorship.

-The Association for the promotion and distribution of 'La Commune' later wrote a collective statement:

-“Seeing the difficulties which a film of such scope encounters: the insidious censoring by ARTE on TV and their refusal to distribute the film on video, the marginalizing of the work, the refusal of French film distributers to release the film, the silence in the media...
+The Association for the promotion and distribution of 'La Commune' later wrote a collective statement:“Seeing the difficulties which a film of such scope encounters: the insidious censoring by ARTE on TV and their refusal to distribute the film on video, the marginalizing of the work, the refusal of French film distributors to release the film, the silence in the media...
 This asks questions of our capacity to prolong and develop the process of resistance and participation.

 This is why our Association also sets itself the objective of developing communal experience by the creation of places and spaces where discussions which propose thought, reflection, and organization against the abuse of power by the dominant mass media can take place.
-To initiate, propose and organize collective projects and debates around the questions which « La Commune (Paris 1871) » raises for us.
+To initiate, propose and organize collective projects and debates around the questions which La Commune (Paris 1871) raises for us.
 To create free speech, with or without the institutions ...
 A ‘wide-angle’ vision rather than ‘tele-objective’.”